researchart/patterns/standards/datascience.md

 - Data not shared since it is impractical to share (too large, too sensitive).
 - Not using temporal analysis techniques such as time series when the data is not easily converted to time series (e.g. some aspects of source code evolution may not be easily modelled as time series).
 - Not all studies need statistics and hypotheses.
 Some studies can be purely or principally descriptive.
-  - Different explainations  have different requirements [8]:
+  - Different explanations  have different requirements [8]:
       - For example, summarizing past data might only need some topic modeling regression on past data since the goal of that study is not to predict on figure cases).
       - But there are other kinds of studies that need extensive evaluation via “hold out sets” (where the available data is divided into multiple train and test sets) since the goal of those studies is to make predictions on as-yet-unseen data.